FITNESS HQ

 When your forearms feel like they’re filled with concrete, give this simple stretch a try to relieve some tension in those arms.

-20. Bully Extension Biascrossfit mobility
+20. Bully Extension Bias

 Grab a band and use the rig to stretch out those shoulders after your WOD.